Pyrus vallis-demonis

 Pyrus vallis-demonis, the Pero di Val Demone, is a species of pear in the rose family Rosaceae, native to northeastern Sicily.
 It is one of five endemic pear species that have been described from the island since 2004, together with P. ciancioi, P. castribonensis, P. sicanorum and P. pedrottiana.
 It is placed in subgenus Pyrus.

 Taxonomy

-The species was described by University of Palermo botanists Francesco Raimondo and Rosario Schicci in 2004, as the first of five endemic pear species from the island.
+The species was described by University of Palermo botanists Francesco Raimondo and Rosario Schicchi in 2004, as the first of five endemic pear species from the island.
 The research team around Raimondo is also responsible for the description of the whitebeams Aria madoniensis, A. busambarensis, A. meridionalis and A. phitosiana, as well as that of the wild apple Malus crescimannoi and the four other endemic pears.
 The species was named in reference to the Val Demone, the name historically applied to the northeastern third of Sicily, where the Nebrodi Mountains, the species' type locality, are located.
 Although Pyrus vallis-demonis is accepted as a valid species by Plants of the Wold Online (as of February 2025), some have contested its status, preferring to instead treat it as conspecific with the Afghan pear (P. pashia), which is otherwise distributed in southern Asia.